 (Aka great talking points for you while you are engaged in the project)

-Large and in charge: The largest constellation is Hydra, which takes up more than 3% of the night sky!
+What is the largest constellation?
+The largest constellation is Hydra, which takes up more than 3% of the night sky!
 The smallest constellation, Crux, is less than 0.2% of the sky.